tdveale/TissueWeightedMean/README.md

 for roi in *roi_native.nii.gz; do istats=(`fslstats FIT_ISOVF_ftissue.nii.gz -k ${roi} -m -s`); echo TissueFraction,${roi%_256_roi_native.nii.gz},${istats[0]},${istats[1]} >> NODDI_FIBRE_ROIs.csv; done
 ```

-## 4. Divide Regional NDI and ODI measures by 1-ISO
+## 4. Divide Regional NDI and ODI measures by Tissue Fraction

 Finally, we have all we need to calculate tissue weighted averages in our csv file `NODDI_FIBRE_ROIs.csv`.
 The corpus callosum values for each metric is shown below as an example.